ItamarKanter/itamarkanter.github.io/_posts/2019-6-4-AUC-Introduction.md

 ```

 ![](images/AUC_files/figure-markdown_github/unnamed-chunk-3-1.png) The diagonal
-line represent the Null model, i.e. a random prediction of y\_pred.
+line represents the Null model, i.e. a random prediction of y\_pred.

 How can we find the AUC?
 Note that the size of horizontal and vertical
 steps between adjacent point is equal.
 The vertical step size is simply